 When it comes to vegetable gardening, there are so many different types of food to grow.
 The time needed to grow certain vegetables varies quite a bit.
 A good garden should have a mix of fast and slow-growing crops.
 This means that there is a regular occurrence of plants to be harvested throughout the growing season.
 When it comes to quick-growing vegetables, radishes are by far the most prolific.
 Whether you live in a warm or cold climate, radishes can have multiple sowings and harvests.
-This makes them an excellent crop to grow.
+This makes them an excellent crop to grow, especially for beginner gardeners.
 This guide will teach you how to grow radishes and help you have a successful radish crop this year.

 How to grow radishes